 The Talos threat intelligence team protects Cisco customers, but there is a free version of their service available.
 Talos’ unmatched tools and experience provide information about known threats, new vulnerabilities, and emerging dangers.
 Talos also provides research and analysis tools.

 VirusShare is an online repository of malware created and maintained by J-Michael Roberts, a digital forensics examiner.
 The site gives researchers, incident responders, and forensic investigators access millions of malware samples.

 The Safe Browsing service identifies dangerous websites and shares the information to raise awareness of security risks.
 Safe Browsing finds thousands of unsafe sites every day, many of which are legitimate sites that have been compromised by hackers.

 While some ISAC feeds are quite expensive, others are free.
-You can find the ISAC for your industry on this website.
+The National Council of ISACs provides a comprehensive list.

 Spamhaus is a European non-profit that tracks cyber threats and provides real-time threat intelligence.
 Spamhaus has developed comprehensive block-lists for known spammers and malware distributors, which they provide to ISPs, email service providers, and individual organizations.

-D3’s SOAR platform integrates with 200+ security tools, including threat intelligence platforms, in order to automatically enrich incident reports with the contextual data that security analysts need to quickly identify genuine threats.
-Schedule a demo today to learn from one of our product experts how D3 can seamlessly bring threat intelligence into your security operations workflows.
+D3’s Smart SOAR platform integrates with hundreds of tools, including threat intelligence platforms and open source tools, in order to automatically enrich alerts and incidents with the contextual data that security analysts need to quickly identify genuine threats and automate the appropriate response.
+Schedule a demo todayto learn from one of our SOAR experts how D3 can seamlessly bring threat intelligence into your security operations workflows.